eth-ait/aitviewer/parametric_human_models/supported_models.md

 ### SMPL models
 The `smplx` package is automatically installed as one of the dependencies.
 However, you have to download the various body models.
 Please follow the instructions provided on the [SMPL-X Github](https://github.com/vchoutas/smplx#downloading-the-model) page to do so.
 We expect the same directory structure as the `smplx` package does.

 After the download of the body models, configure aitviewer to point the root directory of where you stored the body models by updating the `smplx_models` parameter in the `aitvconfig.yaml`.
-Please refer to the [Configuration](https://eth-ait.github.io/aitviewer/configuration.html) page to find out about various ways how to create your custom configuration file.
+Please refer to the [configuration section here](https://eth-ait.github.io/aitviewer/frontend.html#configure-the-viewer) to find out about various ways how to create your custom configuration file.

 ### STAR
 If you would like to use STAR, you have to manually install the package via